 Be sure not to correlate budget with your ability to stand out.
 As Mr. Lichman demonstrates, you don’t need money to do that.

 When you can bridge the gap between being “talked at” and actively participating for your audience, you’ve effectively torn down another barrier preventing people from donating (or even showing up).
-However awesome your cause might be, simply telling your audience about it is not enough in this highly digitized, highly interactive era.
+However awesome your cause might be, simply telling your audience about it is not enough.

 Get your people involved!
 Text them personalized challenges and messages.
 Show a progress thermometer at your event to incentivize them.
 Let them do something fun on stage every time they hit a certain funding tier.
 Just do something to actively involve your audience, and your event will be much more successful.
 Getting a lot of butts in the seats is important, but your job doesn’t stop there.